 School Psychology PhD

-Research student learning processes and development with the School Psychology PhD in Temple’s College of Education.
+Research student learning processes and development with the School Psychology PhD in Temple’s College of Education and Human Development.
 Gain the skills to support students academically, emotionally and socially.
 Sharpen your clinical and research skills while preparing to overcome obstacles and lead the evolution of the profession.
 Graduates often seek out faculty positions, pursue licensure as psychologists, and work in a variety of clinical or research settings.

 You will be eligible for certification as a school psychologist in Pennsylvania and New Jersey through this comprehensive degree.
 The program follows a scientist-practitioner model, which emphasizes that a thorough theoretical understanding of the science of psychology is needed to master practical competencies in the field.
 As a doctoral student, you’ll partner with faculty mentors to embark on research studies, co-author articles and present at conferences.